richard-hgs/git-course/README.md

   ``git remote --add origin https://github.com/user-name/repo-name.git``

-- Sync local repository (Rollback / Forward) changes to a specific commit(using commit hash) in git log:
+- Switch branch to (Rollback / Forward) changes to a specific commit(using commit hash) in git log:

   ``git checkout b451asd``

+- Switch to a new branch and create it:

+  ``git checkout -b main``

-- Checkout changes in a new branch:
+- Switch to a existing branch:

   ``git checkout -b main``

 - Save old commits in a new branch before Overwriting: